John B. Larson: Economic issues

 Larson received media attention for scolding members of Congress for shutting down the government on September 30, 2013.

 Larson was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Social issues

 Larson has consistently voted both to legalize same-sex marriage and to expand options for legal abortion.
 He voted to repeal the military's "don't ask, don't tell" policy, and in favor of the Sexual Orientation Employment Nondiscrimination Act (ENDA).
 The Human Rights Campaign gave Larson a rating of 94%.
-Larson voted not to end federal funding to Planned Parenthood.
-Planned Parenthood and NARAL Pro-Choice American both gave him a rating of 100%.
+Larson voted against ending federal funding to Planned Parenthood; consequently, both Planned Parenthood and NARAL Pro-Choice American gave him a rating of 100%.

 Checks and balances

 In March 2025 Larson showed visible frustration at Elon Musk's failure to appear before the House Ways and Means Committee and answer DOGE data transparency questions.

+On April 6, 2026, Larson filed articles of impeachment against President Donald Trump.